 Okanogan Highland Ghost Towns – Molson, Washington

 The Okanogan Highlands is a sparsely populated region of Eastern Washington State which also happens to be home to some historic mining towns.
-A few miles south of the Canadian border stands several decomposing pioneer homesteads dating back to the gold rush days.
+Several decomposing pioneer homesteads dating back to the gold rush days are a few miles south of the Canadian border.

 Ardmore Ghost Town – Ardmore, South Dakota